baoboa/pyqt5/README.md

 ## SIP

-* SIP v4.19.7 has been released.
-This is primarily a minor functional release that allows automatically generated signatures to be included in handwritten docstrings.
+* SIP v4.19.8 has been released.
+This is a minor bug-fix release.

 ## PyQt5

+### 5.10

 *    The highlights of the release are support for Qt v5.10.0 and the new QtNetworkAuth and Qt3DAnimation modules.
 *    Support for Qt v5.10

+### 5.10.1

+*   Added support for Qt v5.10.1.
+*   Added the missing qmlClearTypeRegistrations() to the QtQml module.
+*   Added the --disable-feature option to configure.py.